MapStory/mapstory-community/items/org-pages.md

 ## Organization Pages

 Organizations should be able to customize a presence on MapStory, similar how one can on MeetUp.
-Key features are a media ribbon, links, banner and essay.

 ### Requirements

 Just need admin control for now, so does not need to look pretty.
 All the basics are done at